 Here are some practical tips to help you monitor and adjust your baby’s sleep environment for optimal comfort:

-• Look for signs of discomfort, such as fussiness, crying, or restlessness, which can indicate they are too hot or cold.
+- Look for signs of discomfort, such as fussiness, crying, or restlessness, which can indicate they are too hot or cold.
 Observe your baby’s sleep patterns.
 Frequent waking can be a sign of discomfort.
+For more insights into why your little one might be waking up upset, explore our article on Why Does My Toddler Wake Up Crying From Naps?

 Signs of Overheating